Carpal tunnel syndrome

 - Bromelain (Ananus comosus).
 Standardized, 40 mg, 3 times daily, for pain and inflammation.
 Bromelain may interfere with certain medications, including some antibiotics.
 Bromelain may increase bleeding in sensitive individuals, such as those taking blood-thinning medications, including aspirin.
 People who are allergic to latex, pineapple, wheat, papain, and grass pollen may be sensitive to bromelain.

 - Turmeric (Curcuma longa).
 Standardized extract, 300 mg, 3 times per day, for pain and inflammation.
 Turmeric may increase bleeding in sensitive individuals, such as those taking blood-thinning medications, including aspirin.

 - Cat's claw (Uncaria tomentosa).
 Standardized extract, 20 mg, 3 times per day, for inflammation.
 Cat's claw can interact with certain medications, including blood pressure medications.
 Cat's claw may worsen autoimmune conditions and leukemia.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider remedies for the treatment of carpal tunnel symptoms based on their knowledge and experience.
 Before prescribing a remedy, homeopaths take into account your constitutional type -- your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for you.

 An experienced homeopath can prescribe a regimen for treating CTS that is designed especially for you.
 Some of the most common acute remedies are listed below.
-An acute dose is 3 - 5 pellets of 12X to 30C every 1 - 4 four hours until symptoms clear up.
+An acute dose is 3 to 5 pellets of 12X to 30C every 1 to 4 four hours until symptoms clear up.

 - Apis mellifica.
 For joints that are red, hot, or swollen.